 Traditional skills experience is about learning outdoor crafts, sharing knowledge and stories.

-Traditional skills experience is about learning outdoor crafts, sharing knowledge and stories, keeping alive specialised skills that give you a greater connection and understanding of nature.
-This is a bespoke experience for individuals, families, stag and hen dos, corporate groups and friends.
-I tailor this experience to the individual or group’s interest, with the chance for clients to learn a wide range of skills and crafts, going into detail and really spending the time learning a new skill.
+Traditional Skills Experience is about slowing down and learning Intricate crafts, sharing knowledge and stories, keeping alive specialised skills that give you a greater connection and understanding of our natural world.
+This is a bespoke experience for individuals or groups.
+I tailor this experience to the individual's or group’s interests, with the chance for clients to learn a wide range of skills and crafts, going into detail and really spending time learning a new skill.
 This experience varies from 1 day to 1 week.
-Cost and experience content vary according to the individual and group interests and group size.
+Cost and experience content vary according to the individual and group interests and seasonal changes.

 Skills that you will be learning.